 Rollison is a case study on the hazards of proposing transportation tax increases.
 He helped get two regional transportation referendums on the ballot last fall only to see them trounced by voters.
 Then in June, Rollison — an 18-year veteran and chairman of the House Transportation Committee — was beaten in a GOP primary by a 27-year-old conservative anti-tax challenger.
 That helped silence any talk of a fuel tax increase.
 “If I was looking at a gas tax increase, I wouldn’t hold out much hope for that this year,” says Daugherity, a self-described conservative Republican.
 “I don’t think it’ll ever get through the conservative House.”

+Instead, tolls are emerging as a potential funding source for projects such as a part of the long-planned third crossing in Hampton Roads and a 14-mile section of high-occupancy, car-only toll lanes along the Capital Beltway in Northern Virginia.
+VDOT received an unsolicited PPTA proposal from Fluor Daniel for the latter project this summer.
 The I-81 project might break ground for more toll-funded roads, but its actual groundbreaking is still a long way off.
 Local governments have until early November to comment on the Star and Fluor plans, then there is a lengthy environmental review, negotiations with the Federal Highway Administration, public comment and likely challenges over the project’s environmental impact.
 Plus, pro-rail groups are pushing for improving rail infrastructure rather than laying new asphalt through some of Virginia’s most scenic areas.
 There’s no telling what might emerge.
 “As we work through that process and as we work through the environmental process, new options may take shape,” Shucet says.

 Zimmerman, meanwhile, has learned to cope with his commute.
 The hard part is getting up to speed on the entrance ramps, he says.
 “It was no problem 25 years ago.
 You could almost get on with your eyes closed due to the low volume.
 But now you’d better be ready to go,” he says.
 “Once you’re on, it’s just a matter of keeping up with everyone else.”
 That’s true for anyone with a stake in what happens to I-81: Keep up, or get run over.